 Cultivation: The preference is partial sun, moist conditions, and fertile loamy soil in an open situation where there is little ground cover.
 This species can spread aggressively and is difficult to destroy without resorting to herbicides.
 During hot summer weather, it has a tendency to become dormant.

-Faunal Associations: The nectar of the flowers attracts long-tongued bees primarily, including honeybees, bumblebees, mason bees (Osmia spp.), a cuckoo bee (Nomada superba), a digger bee (Synhalonia speciosa), an Anthophorine bee (Anthophora abrupta), and small carpenter bees (Ceratina spp.).
+Faunal Associations: The nectar of the flowers attracts long-tongued bees primarily, including honeybees, bumblebees, mason bees (Osmia spp.), a cuckoo bee (Nomada superba), a long-horned bee (Synhalonia speciosa), an Anthophorine bee (Anthophora abrupta), and small carpenter bees (Ceratina spp.).
 Occasionally, the flowers attract green metallic bees (Augochlorella striata, Augochloropsis metallica), bee flies (Bombylius spp.), a Syrphid fly (Rhingia nasica), Sulfur and White butterflies, and skippers (Robertson, 1929).
-The caterpillars of a polyphagous moth, Xanthotype urticaria (False Crocus Geometer), feed on the foliage Ground Ivy, while the larvae of Liposthenes glechomae (Ground Ivy Gall Wasp) form galls on the stems, petioles, or leaves (Covell, 1984/2005; Felt, 1917).
+The caterpillars of a polyphagous moth, Xanthotype urticaria (False Crocus Geometer), feed on the foliage of Ground Ivy, while the larvae of Liposthenes glechomae (Ground Ivy Gall Wasp) form galls on the stems, petioles, or leaves (Covell, 1984/2005; Felt, 1917).
 The foliage of this plant is considered toxic to domesticated livetock, especially horses.
 However, the European Wild Boar, a species that has naturalized in the United States, reportedly uses the leaves as a source of food (Waggy, 2009).
 The leaves are also eaten by the Ruffed Grouse (Bennetts, 1900).